Engineering: Electronics (4 ECTS)

 Objectives*:

-Acquisition of skills equivalent to a bachelor's degree in electronics.
+Acquisition of skills equivalent to a three-year degree in Electronics.

-Introduce the notions of "building blocks" and the basic concepts of electronics by drawing analogies between three parallels between a biological system/device (familiar to students with a background in biology) and an electronic system/device (understood by analogy by students).
+Introduce the concept of “building blocks” and the basic concepts of electronics by drawing analogies based on three parallels between a biological system/device (familiar to students with a background in biology) and an electronic system/device (understood by students through analogy).

 Contacts